salif/linkita/README.md

 ## Configuring

-Configuration options used by this theme.
+Copy and paste the examples into your `config.toml` file and comment out the options you don't use instead of setting empty values.

-Most of them are optional.
-Copy-paste the examples into your `config.toml` file and comment out the options you don't use instead of setting empty values.
+All configuration options used by this theme are listed in tables.

 | key | type |
 | --- | --- |